top of page

 Criticism

 While gas-based power plants produce fewer greenhouse gas emissions compared to coal-fired power plants, they still release carbon dioxide (CO2) and methane (CH4) into the atmosphere, both of which are potent greenhouse gases and harmful to the environment.
+According to the environmental conservation rule 2023 the project falls in the “Orange” indicating it as a moderate harmful project for the environment (MOEFCC 2023).

 References